-2.4.
-Dental Insurance
+2.3.2 Dental Insurance: Full-time Employees

-The County shall provide an option for dental insurance coverage for eligible employees and dependents in one or more dental insurance plans.
-There shall be a primary dental plan, and a lower cost dental health maintenance organization (DHMO) plan may also be offered (currently Delta Dental and Pacific Union Dental).
+The County shall provide dental insurance coverage for eligible employees in one or more dental insurance plans.
+There shall be a primary dental plan, and a lower cost dental health maintenance organization (DHMO) plan may also be offered.
 Such plans may be fully insured or self-insured by the County.
-The County shall pay the employee-only premium and any increases thereof for the term of this memorandum.
+The County may also offer buy-up plan options.
+The County shall pay the employee-only premium and any increases thereof for the term of this memorandum in the standard plans.
+Any premium cost over the standard plan will be paid by the employee.
 Dependent dental coverage is available in any offered plans at the employee's expense.

-Orthodontic coverage for dependents up to the age of 18 will be available through the primary dental plan for employees electing dependent coverage.
-The plan will pay 50% of actual costs.
-The maximum amount of orthodontia coverage for dependents is \$1200, lifetime, per dependent.
+For plans with orthodontia coverage, the plan will pay 50% of actual cost.
+The maximum amount of orthodontia coverage is \$1200, lifetime, per enrollee.

 The maximum annual dental benefit per person in the primary dental plan shall be \$3,000.
+The DHMO has no annual maximum.